-100% attendance in all elements of the programme is required of all candidates, including those permitted to repeat a year.
-Attendance at clinical placements is compulsory.
+100% attendance in all elements of the programme is expected of all candidates, including those permitted to repeat a year.
 A candidate absent through illness must comply with the Student Absence Regulations.
 Requests for leave of absence for other reasons should be submitted to the Director of Dental Education in writing at least three weeks in advance.